Safe Routes to School

 What is Safe Routes to School?

-Safe Routes to School is a program aimed at making walking and biking to school safer for students.
-Most often this is in the form of a Walking School Bus (WSB) where teachers and other adult volunteers accompany children walking to or from school resulting in healthier students and a safe environment.
-Safe Routes programming also helps reduce traffic surrounding schools, leads to better academic performance, and can reduce student absences and tardiness.
+Safe Routes to School (SRTS) is a program aimed at making walking and biking to school safer for students.
+Most often this is in the form of a Walking School Bus (WSB), where school staff and other adult volunteers accompany children walking to or from school, resulting in healthier students and a safer environment.
+Safe Routes programming also helps reduce traffic and air pollution surrounding schools due to a decrease in the amount of cars idling, increases regular physical activity for students, leads to better academic performance, and can reduce student absences and tardiness.

 Our Work